-Are you ready for a lasting change in your family, relationships, career and life?
+Are you ready for a lasting change in your family, relationships, career, and life?

 Are you ready to improve your mental and emotional health?

+You don't have to go it alone!
 As a registered psychotherapist, I utilize an integrated therapeutic approach and provide a quick response to appointment requests.

+No one should have to live alone with sadness and despair.
 Sadness or downswings in mood are normal reactions to life's struggles, setbacks, and disappointments.
 Many people use the word “depression” to explain these kinds of feelings, but depression is much more than just sadness.

-Some people describe depression as “living in a black hole” or having a feeling of impending doom others feel lifeless, empty, and apathetic.
+Some people describe depression as “living in a black hole” or having a feeling of impending doom.
+Others feel lifeless, empty, and apathetic.

 Whatever the symptoms, depression is different from normal sadness in that it engulfs your day-to-day life, interfering with your ability to work, study, eat, sleep, and have fun.
 The feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.